CydoEntis/portfolio-site/README.md

 # portfolio-site

-A portfolio website built with HTML, SCSS, and Jquery.
+A portfolio website built with HTML, CSS, and Jquery.
 Libaries used: Typed.js | Waypoint.js | Google Fonts | Font Awesome.